Rupsvarshney/heart-disease-prediction/README.md

 # I hope you like my minor project
 - Here is the link of my deployment project
 [Heart Disease Prediction App](https://heart-disease-prediction-rups.streamlit.app)

+# Feel free to reach out if you have any questions or suggestions!
+Contact - Vrupanshivarshney@gmail.com